estore digital advertising

 1. Think Mobile Influence:

 Make sure your website is mobile compatible and the user experience provides a low barrier to key information, pricing, specifications and even purchasing.
 This is crucial if you don’t want your customers to leave your store for another, online or offline.
+Consumers search for seamless experiences, so ensure your website is responsive.

 2. Equivalent In-Store Information: